 Poultry litter is made up of waste feed, digesta, intestinal flora and mineral by-products from metabolic processes and water.
-This causes problems with foul odour and humidity.
+This causes problems with a foul odour and humidity.

-- First method is thoroughly cleaning the shed more than once a year.
+- The First method is thoroughly cleaning the shed more than once a year.
 This will control the odour and fly populations.

-- Second method is to pasture the chickens.
+- The Second method is to pasture the chickens.
 Moving of shelters can be a valuable tool while pasturing chickens and reducing cleaning time.